All Episodes

 Now, do these figures make any sense to anybody?

-How can you have 37 million so-called poor people yet 47 million people without insurance of any kind?
+How can you have 37 million so-called poor people, yet 47 million people without insurance of any kind?

-Uh the impression that the Libs want to leave is that there are 47 million people who can't afford it.
+The impression that the Libs want to leave is that there are 47 million people who can't afford it for one reason or another.

 There are 47 million people who can't afford it.